sfosc/sfosc/content/en/docs/Business-Models/as-a-service.md

 sustained through the service, but any member of the community would be free to compete.
 With any model that uses dual licensing combined with aggressive copyleft, or non-free licenses, it trades the [fundamental liberties in the core commitment](/docs/principles/) for revenue.

+In the case of services that benefit from a network effect, there is also a temptation to make the open source software unnecessarily difficult to operate by others, while keeping the code technically open source.